-Admission to the M.A. program in American Studies requires an honors (four years or 20.0 courses) degree from an accredited university in either American Studies or a related discipline (examples include but are not limited to, English, History, Film Studies, and Political Science).
+Admission to the M.A. program in American Studies requires a degree (four years or 20.0 courses) from an accredited university in either American Studies or a related discipline (examples include, but are not limited to, English, History, Gender Studies or Ethnic Studies).

-To be eligible for admission, the student must have an average of at least a B+ (78%) in all courses taken during the last two years of undergraduate study.
+To be competitive for admission, the student should have an average of at least a B+ (78%) in all courses taken during the last two years of undergraduate study.

 If English is not your first language you must include a Test of English as a Foreign Language (TOEFL) or International English Language Testing Service (IELTS) score written in the last two years.
 Please consult the Graduate Studies website for minimum requirements.